RTorresCode/Photography_Portfolio/README.md

 ## How to Start
 <br />
-The frontend client and backend server need to be ran independently
+The frontend client and backend server need to be ran independently of one another

 ### \* =============== IMPORTANT =============== *
 Before attempting to run the backend server: